weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/07-Terraform-State/07-02-Terraform-State-Commands/README.md

   - This command will download the state from its current location and output the raw format to stdout.
 - **terraform state push:** The `terraform state push` command is used to manually upload a local state file to remote state.

+**When manually pushing state, Terraform will attempt to protect you from some potentially dangerous situations:**
+1. Differing lineage: The "lineage" is a unique ID assigned to a state when it is created.
+If a lineage is different, then it means the states were created at different times and its very likely you're modifying a different state.
+Terraform will not allow this.
+2. Higher serial: Every state has a monotonically increasing "serial" number.
+If the destination state has a higher serial, Terraform will not allow you to write it since it means that changes have occurred since the state you're attempting to write.

 ```t
 # Other State Commands (Pull / Push)
 terraform state pull